awsdocs/aws-data-exchange-user-guide/doc_source/publishing-products.md

 For more information, see [Migrating an existing product to automatic revision publishing](updating-products.md#migrate-product)\.

 **Note**
-If you are an existing provider and have not yet migrated all of your products to automatic revision publishing, you will need to manually publish your revision\.
+If you're an existing provider and have not yet migrated all of your products to automatic revision publishing, you must publish your revision manually\.
 For more information, see [Publishing a new data set revision using manual revision publishing](updating-products.md#manual-publish-revision)\.

 ## Publishing a product containing file\-based data<a name="publish-data-product"></a>